 7 day diary

-I’d read, through research that hemp seed oil can help reduce inflammation and promote oil production in the sebaceous glans.
-So lets see how I got on.
+I’d read, through research that hemp seed oil can help reduce inflammation and promote oil production in the sebaceous glands.
+So let’s see how I got on.

 Ok, looking at this picture, you’re probably thinking, my face isn’t that red and doesn’t look dry.
 It is!
 It’s sore, dry, irritated and itchy.
 The cysts on my upper lip are painful and its a nightmare to shave over/around them.

-I applied the same amount as day 1 to my face and my lips on the morning.
+I applied the same amount as day 1 to my face and my lips in the morning.
 No noticeable difference apart from my face didn’t feel as itchy as it usually does.
-I applied the same amount on the evening.
+I applied the same amount in the evening.

 By day three my face already feels less dry and irritated.
 My lips still feel dry and irritated.
 Still applying the same amount of salve, morning and evening.

 I’m starting to see an improvement in my skin tone.
-Redness has subsided a fair bit with very little itching.
+The redness has subsided a fair bit with very little itching.
 Still applying the same amount of salve, morning and evening.

 My whole face feels much softer to touch and have no irritation at all.
-Redness has subsided significantly and the small cysts on upper lip seem to be disappearing.
+The redness has subsided significantly and the small cysts on the upper lip seem to be disappearing.
 Still applying the same amount of salve, morning and evening.